Schur indices for noncommutative reality-based algebras with two nonreal basis elements: Introduction

-The only finite groups that satisfy the hypothesis of our main theorem are the dihedral groups of order $6$ and $8$, but there are infinite families of table algebras and association schemes that satisfy it.
+Along the way we explore some applications of these methods.
+For instance, the application of the indicator to noncommutative RBAs with $2$ or $4$ basis elements can be applied to establish a few cases of the ``real Schur index one'' question for irreducible characters that arise in the realization cone of an abstract regular polytope.
+In the last section we consider the application of our results to association schemes and noncommutative RBAs of small rank.
+Although the only finite groups with exactly two nonreal elements are the dihedral groups of order $6$ and $8$, there are infinite families of table algebras and association schemes with this property.
 It applies, for example, to all noncommutative RBAs of rank $5$ and $6$ with positive degree map that were discussed in \cite{HMX17} and \cite{HMX18}.
-Noncommutative RBAs of rank $7$ can have one, two, or three pairs of nonreal elements, our theorem only applies to those with one nonreal pair.
-We will give an example of a noncommutative rational rank $7$ RBA with three pairs of nonreal basis elements that has a $*$-algebra epimorphism onto the real quaternion algebra.
-However, we can show such RBAs can never have algebraic integer structure constants.
-A corollary to this is that $8$ the smallest rank of any association scheme whose real adjacency algebra can surject onto the real quaternion algebra.
+There are noncommutative RBAs of rank $7$ with either two, four, or six nonreal basis elements.
+We will give an example of a noncommutative rational rank $7$ RBA with three pairs of nonreal basis elements for which $\mathcal{X}(\mathbb{R}\mathbf{B})$ is real quaternion algebra.
+However, integrality restrictions on the character table show such RBAs can never have algebraic integer structure constants, so noncommutative association schemes with six nonreal basis elements cannot exist.